A hands-on learning opportunity for youth of all ages!

 - A main contact - A parent/staff/volunteer to help coordinate the tree planting and be responsible for the continued maintenance of the trees

-- Community support - A group of 5-10 dedicated volunteers to be present on the planting day and to water the trees throughout the first two summers.
+- Community support - A group of 5-10 dedicated volunteers to be present on the planting day and assist with periodic weeding and mulching throughout the first two summers.

 - Greater than 50% student participation in the tree planting or follow-up activities

-- A two-year commitment to establishing the trees
+- A five-year commitment to establishing the trees

 - A commitment to replace any dead or damaged trees

 - Help developing a tree map for school and community use

 Karl Dawson, Urban Forestry Education & Outreach Coordinator